-C5-6 and C6-7 are most common levels of this occurrence and there occurs a relative decrease in spinal motion at these levels.
+C5-6 and C6-7 are the most common levels of this occurrence and there occurs a relative decrease in spinal motion at these levels.

 A compensatory increase in spinal motion occurs at the levels C3-4 and C4-5.

-Bone growth (osteophytes) is a stress response of spine which can develop anteriorly or posteriorly at superior and inferior margins of the vertebra.
+Bone growth (osteophytes) is a stress response of spine which can develop anteriorly or posteriorly at the superior and inferior margins of the vertebra.